Clemapfel/mousetrap/docs/04_widgets.md

         window.set_child(instance);
                          ^~~~~~~~
 ```
 No, we cannot.
 As the error states, `CompoundWidget` cannot bind to a reference of type `mousetrap::Widget`.
-For this to work, we need to declare `CompoundWidget` to be a widget manually.
+For this to work, we need to declare `CompoundWidget` to be a widget.

 This is accomplished by simply **inheriting from mousetrap::Widget**: